Gila County Health & Emergency Management COVID-19 Vaccine FAQ Sheet:

 Q: Are the staff and residents of long-term care and skilled nursing facilities being vaccinated?

-A: The Federal Government has contracted with CVS and Walgreens to administer the vaccine to this group and all the licensed long-term care and skilled nursing facilities in Gila County have signed agreements with CVS and Walgreens to have the COVID-19 vaccine administered to their staff and residents.
-This process has begun across AZ, and each facility will be working directly with CVS and/or Walgreens to get their residents and staff vaccinated.
+A: The Federal Government has contracted with CVS and Walgreens to administer the vaccine to this group.
+All the licensed long-term care and skilled nursing facilities in Gila County have signed agreements with CVS and Walgreens to have the COVID-19 vaccine administered to their staff and residents.
+This process has begun across AZ and each facility will be working directly with CVS and/or Walgreens to get their residents and staff vaccinated.